“You need? I have! ….. I need! You have?”

 A: While this is a B2B marketplace, we like to remember that people run businesses.
 Outside of matching companies via our marketplace, we connect each user with an account manager who then works to ensure users find the right space and the right environment for their team.

 Once a booking has been made, we educate both parties on how to form a respectful relationship in which they both benefit.
 We take this very seriously.
-There’s nothing more important than ensuring our customers compliment each other and form a culture of their own.
+There’s nothing more important than ensuring our customers complement each other and form a culture of their own.

 Additionally, the marketplace allows companies to list house rules and set expectations in advance so they can trust that adding a guest to their space will be a positive experience.